s0um0r0y/cosmo_logic/README.md

 With these steps, you should be able to control the UR5 robotic arm using Rviz and MoveIt!.
 Make sure to follow the instructions carefully.

-Certainly!
-Here's the modified content for your README file:

 ---

 ## Installation Instructions for Navigation (Nav2) and SLAM Toolbox